-Traditional Thai Boxer would have an advantage when fighting on long distance thanks to a various types of kicks, but would be hammered within arm's reach distance.
-The advantage of elbow strikes and clinch game would be diminished since boxer would likely keep a medium range and attack with a combination of a powerful punches.
+The advantage of elbow strikes and clinch game would be diminished since the boxer would keep that fight at medium range and strike with a flurry of punches.